What is circumcision?Intaction2020-09-10T15:53:27-04:00

 WHAT IS CIRCUMCISION?

-Circumcision refers to the cutting and removal of healthy erogenous tissue from either males or females.
-In boys, circumcision refers to cutting away of the foreskin (prepuce) from the penis, typically done to babies.
-In girls, circumcision refers to the cutting away of the labia or clitoris.
-Circumcision can also be referred to as genital mutilation.
+Circumcision is the cutting and removal of normally healthy genital tissue from either males or females.
+Male circumcision refers to cutting away of the foreskin (prepuce) from the penis on boys.
+This is typically done in infancy.
+Circumcision can also refer to the cutting of the clitoral hood, labia or clitoris on girls.
+Circumcision is also called genital cutting or genital mutilation.

 What is the foreskin, and why do males have one?

 The foreskin is a normal anatomical feature found in all mammals.
 It has evolved to protect the penis, and contains unique structures.
 The foreskin is the most densely nerve laden part of the penis, containing 240 feet of nerves and 20,000 nerve endings.
 The foreskin contains dense concentrations of Meissner’s corpuscles, which are special nerve endings especially sensitive to light touch.
 These highly specialized nerve sensors enhance sex in the adult, and are one reason why genital cutting is so painful to an infant.
 The foreskin also contains Langerhan’s cells, which act as sentries to alert the immune system to invading bacteria and viruses.
 As a protective cover, the foreskin acts in the same way the eyelid functions.
 It keeps a sensitive area protected, but retracts as necessary.
 Keep in mind scientific research is always making new discoveries.
 We shouldn’t assume the foreskin is an unnecessary “flap of skin.”
 Nature’s design doesn’t make mistakes.

 In America, reasons for circumcising infant boys varies widely.
 When asked, many parents will claim they had good reasons to do it.
 However when questioned further, their commitment may waiver.
 They may even admit they were unsure about the facts.
 Typical reasons why parents circumcise are as follows: